Started Apr 29, 2011 0 Replies 0 Likes

 I see it diffrently, since Wizman was not in the power that Mahtir, and I regrad his achivments and activity as much different then what Mahtir and the "fuction" he played in the development of his country. in simple laguage I will say that Wizman is not at the rank of Mahatir, the most resmblance to the trasfomative rule I see David ben Guryon, 1st Israeli primeminister but even he I think was not as trasformative as Mahatir you need to review some onthe figues in the Development of Industrial Israel as Pinhas Sapir and probably few others.

 2. let me know that if any literature review\previous studies about Israeli experience or Chaim Weizmann?
+3. may you help me to collect references regarding mo topics?

 finally, thank you again for your email